hytechclub/cs-101/MethodParameters/CalculatorIndividualInstructions.md

 1. Print the product to the console

 ## Division
 Add the option to divide the two integers the user provides.
-Follow the steps for multiplication, but use the division operator instead.
+Follow the steps for multiplication, but name the method `DivideNumbers`, and use division instead of multiplication.

 ## CHALLENGE: Quadratic Formula
 1. Allow the user to enter an additional number (`c`)